 - Managing financial market settlements between generators and market customers.

-More information on the operation of the NEM can be found in An introduction to Australia's National Electricity Market (PDF 1.1MB) published by AEMO.
+More information on the operation of the NEM can be found in AEMO’s National Electricity Market Factsheet.

 The Tasmanian Natural Gas Market

 The construction of the natural gas transmission pipeline from Longford in Victoria to Bell Bay in 2002 enabled the introduction of distributed natural gas in Tasmania.
 The natural gas transmission and distribution network in Tasmania is not covered, which means it is not regulated by the Australian Energy Regulator (AER) (as it is in other southern and eastern states and territories).

 In Tasmania the Gas Act 2000 and the Gas Pipelines Act 2000 provide the overarching legislation which governs the distribution and retailing of natural gas, including the granting of licenses.
 The Tasmanian gas regulatory framework is currently under review to ensure it remains contemporary and facilitates a safe and efficient Tasmanian gas industry.